arfai1213/AWS-SOA-C02/README.md

     - includes tamper-evident physical security mechanisms
 - suitable for applications which have a regulatory requirement for dedicated hardware managing cryptographic keys
 - symmetric / asymetric encryption
+- every AWS CloudHSM event in the audit log has fields:
+    - Time
+    - Reboot Counter
+    - Sequence No
+    - Command Type - represents the category of command
+    - Opcode - identify the management command that is being recorded
+    - Session Handle - mark the session in which command was executed
+    - Response - (success or error)
+    - Log Type

 ## Snowball
 - physical device used for transporting **many terbytes or petabytes** of data into and out of AWS